Architecture

 SecureStorageHelper

 Wraps Android's EncryptedSharedPreferences for encrypted credential storage (AES-256-GCM for values, AES-256-SIV for keys).
-Stores Basic Auth passwords, Bearer tokens, and custom headers.
+Stores Basic Auth passwords, Bearer tokens, custom headers, and the user-imported server CA (public cert, no key material).
+Client certificate private keys live in Android Keystore instead, not here - see ClientCertSslContextProvider.

 Other Modules